 Welcome to my web page!
 The horizontal menu bar provides navigation to my repository of tutorials, classwork assignments, lecture notes, and reference materials utilized during my coursework at TriCounty Technical College as a Computer Science major.
-The vertical menu bar provides navigation to my personnel attributes and documentation for prospective employment opportunities.
+The first three menu items on the vertical menu bar provides navigation to my personnel attributes and documentation for prospective employment opportunities.
+The next eight menu items provide navigation to my favorite web sites, personal interests & hobbies, and my favorite collectibles!

 I am currently a full-time student at TriCounty Technical College majoring in Computer Science with emphasis on computer programming.
-I am employed part-time with a local retail grocery store while attending college.
+I currently seeking gainful employment while attending college.
 My career goal is focused on earning my associates degree and obtaining employment in computer programming for the E-commerce industry.

 I am also a registered Land Surveyor in the state of Georgia.
 I earned my associates degree in Civil Engineering in 1996, and earned a one year certificate in Land Surveying in 2001.
 This degree and certification allowed me to take the required state exams to become a licensed Land Surveyor.
 I have 25 plus years in these career fields.